Wombat Rescue, Tasmania

 For $20 you get a furry wombat, 150 mm high.

-For $100 you get a furry wombat of 300 mm high, complete with CnW singlet, plus free membership for one year (value $25) of Wombat Rescue Tasmania.
+For $50 or more, you get a furry wombat of 300 mm high, complete with CnW singlet, plus free membership for one year (value $25) of Wombat Rescue Tasmania.

 Donations are fully tax deductible.